couple looking over documents while sitting on the couch

 Additional Insured Endorsement

 Additional insured endorsements add coverage to another person under the primary policyholder.
 This extends liability coverage so the additional insured can sue if a claim is brought against them.
-In real estate, landlords may require a tenant to add coverage to their renters insurance so the landlord is covered under the renter’s policy.

-Recommended if: You want to extend liability coverage to other individuals not originally included in your standard policy.
+Recommended if: You want to extend liability coverage to individuals not originally included in your standard policy.

 Home Business Endorsement

-If you run a small business out of your home, costs associated with your business are most likely not covered by standard homeowners insurance.
+If you run a small business out of your home, the costs associated with your business are most likely not covered by standard homeowners insurance.
 This means damaged or stolen work supplies or equipment would not be covered.
-If you have an at-home business, consider adding a home business endorsement to your policy to stay protected.

 Recommended if: You run a small business out of your home.